 - Mix the sourdough starter into the water, distributing it well.

-- Put the oats into a large bowl and pour over the water/starter mix.
+- Put the oats into a large bowl, add the salt and pour over the water/starter mix.

 - Stir really well until the water has coated each oat flake.